Exciton-spin interactions in antiferromagnetic charge-transfer insulators: Exciton in the AFM Background

 Now, we discuss the optical excitation spectrum of our effective model.
-Using the approximation mentioned above, we evaluate the optical response function $\chi (\omega) = \sum_{m} |\braket{\psi_m | \hat{J}_{dp} | \psi_0}|^2 \delta \left( \hbar \omega- (E_m - E_0) \right)$, where $\hat{J}_{dp} \simeq - i F \sum_{j,\alpha} ( \hat{T}^{+}_{j,X} - \hat{T}^{-}_{j,X} )$ and $\ket{\psi_m}$ ($E_m$) is the excited eigenstate (eigenenergy) composed of the one-exciton and the spin-flipped states in the AF background [see details in Appendix \ref{appendix:exciton_in_AF}].
+Using the approximation mentioned above, we evaluate the optical response function $\chi (\omega) = \sum_{m} |\braket{\psi_m | \hat{J}_{dp} | \psi_0}|^2 \delta \left( \hbar \omega- (E_m - E_0) \right)$, where we assume $\hat{J}_{dp} = - i F \sum_{j,\alpha} ( \hat{T}^{+}_{j,X} - \hat{T}^{-}_{j,X} )$ and $\ket{\psi_m}$ ($E_m$) is the excited eigenstate (eigenenergy) composed of the one-exciton and the spin-flipped states in the AFM background (see details in Appendix \ref{appendix:exciton_in_AF}).
 Figure~\ref{fig1}(b) shows the calculated $\chi (\omega)$ when $J'_+$ is the largest (where $J'_+=J'$, $J'_-=-0.15J'$, $I'_+=0.15J'$, $I'_-=-0.15J'$, $K'_+=0.1J'$, and $K'_-=-0.2J'$).
-The response function $\chi(\omega)$ exhibits the multiple peak structure.
-The highest peak in Fig.~\ref{fig1}(b) is mainly attributed to the one-exciton state $\hat{T}^{+}_{j,X} \ket{\psi_{\rm AF}}$.
-In addition, $\chi(\omega)$ shows the side peak associated with the spin-flip excitation [see Fig.~\ref{fig1}(b)].
-In particular, because we assume $J'_X(\pm X) = J'_+ > J'_X(\pm Y) = J'_-$, the eigenstate of the large side peak in Fig.~\ref{fig1}(b) is dominantly due to the multi-spin complex induced by the strong spin coupling along the $X$ direction.
-As shown in Appendix \ref{appendix:exciton_in_AF}, the couplings (off-diagonal elements) between the different spin configurations (i.e., quantum fluctuations) by $J'_{X}$ make the eigenstates including both the AF and spin-flip configurations, which give rise to the magnetic sideband peak in the optical spectrum in Fig.~\ref{fig1}(b).
-Even though we employ a simplified approximation, we can find the multiple peak structure (excitonic main peak + magnetic sideband peak) reflecting the local magnetic excitation introduced via the exciton-spin interactions.
+The response function $\chi(\omega)$ exhibits the multipeak structure.
+The highest peak in Fig.~\ref{fig1}(b) is mainly attributed to the one-exciton state $\hat{T}^{+}_{j,X} \ket{\psi_{\rm AFM}}$.
+In addition, $\chi(\omega)$ shows the sideband peak associated with the spin-flip excitation [see Fig.~\ref{fig1}(b)].
+In particular, because we assume $J'_X(\pm X) = J'_+ > J'_X(\pm Y) = J'_-$, the eigenstate of the large sideband peak in Fig.~\ref{fig1}(b) is dominantly due to the multi-spin complex induced by the strong spin coupling along the $X$ direction.
+As shown in Appendix \ref{appendix:exciton_in_AF}, the couplings (off-diagonal elements) between the different spin configurations (i.e., quantum fluctuations) by $J'_{X}$ make the eigenstates including both the AFM and spin-flip configurations, which give rise to the magnetic sideband peak in the optical spectrum in Fig.~\ref{fig1}(b).
+Even though we employ a simplified approximation, we can find the multipeak structure (excitonic main peak + magnetic sideband peak) reflecting the local magnetic excitation introduced via the exciton-spin interactions.